LonelyTree/weekend-reps-long-hw/README.md

 ### A. Q + A

 1. How do we assign a value to a variable?

+A: `let v = -or- const v = -or- var v =`

 2. How do we change the value of a variable?

+A:  `"="`

 3. How do we assign an existing variable to a new variable?

+A: `v = new v`

 4. Remind me, what are `declare`, `assign`, and `define`?

+A: `declare:  to declare what a variable's name is.
+    assign: a value to the variable.
+    define: defines the scope of the variable (var, let, or const)`

 5. What is pseudocoding and why should you do it?

+A: `Pseudocoding is writing words that are similar to actual code, just to get the logic of the code out.`

 6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?

+A: `90% Thinking 10% Coding`

 :red_circle: Commit.